How to get into top consulting firms?

 Consulting fit questions can be divided into roughly 3 main types:

-- Behavioral questions ask you to tell stories (often workplace stories) which reflect desirable traits and experience.
+- Behavioral questions ask you to tell stories (often workplace stories) which reflect desirable traits and experiences.

 - “Why” questions, such as “why consulting?”, “why McKinsey/BCG/Bain?” assesses the candidate’s motivations